 Unfortunately, Edmonton has an above-average crime rate.
-However, the good news is that the city has seen a reduction in crimes committed from 2020 to 2021.
+However, the good news is that the city has seen a reduction in crimes committed since 2020.
 The main offences committed in Edmonton include using and dealing drugs and breaking into homes and cars.

-Edmonton also has a higher than the average number of violent crimes.
+Edmonton also has a higher-than-average number of violent crimes.
 The government and local officials have been working hard to reduce the rate of these crimes, and are beginning to see results.
 The majority of violent incidents occur between young people and in particular between gang members.

 The rate of crime varies between different neighbourhoods.
 There are plenty of very safe neighbourhoods in Edmonton, but equally, there are those that are best avoided.
 Therefore, it is advisable to research each neighbourhood before renting or buying in the area.